 - Design and plan security controls

-- Design appropriate Identity and Access Management (IAM) solutions
+- Design appropriate Identity and Access Management solutions

-- Build, run and manage physical infrastructure for cloud environment
+- Implement and build physical and logical infrastructure for cloud environments

-- Build, run and manage logical infrastructure for cloud environment
+- Operate physical and logical infrastructure for cloud environments

 - Manage communication with relevant parties

-- Legal requirements and unique risks within the cloud environment
+- Articulate legal requirements and unique risks within the cloud environment

-- Implications of cloud to enterprise risk management
+- Understand implications of cloud to enterprise risk management

 Certified Cloud Security Professional Course (5 days)

 NOTE: The CCSP exam is NOT included in the course fees.
 The CCSP exam is administered by Pearson Vue on behalf of (ISC)2.
 If you wish to sit the exam you must register direct with Pearson Vue.
 See below.